keenanjt33/personal-site/posts/labeling-project.md

 would have
 been easier to ask more questions as I went which may have sped up the process.

+_Experience translates_:

+My Python
-Top-down learning works, especially for a project such as this in which the functionality is straightforward and the project scale is small.
-My Python experience was limited to small projects for undergrad Security and Web Systems courses.
-This baseline proficiency was complimented by my stronger C++ and JavaScript experience which gave me reference points for design patterns and in understanding and searching for tool-specific features.
-In this project I used goals and functionalities to guide my learning as I implemented.
-As my application code became too unwieldy, I would allocate time for a refactor.
+experience was limited to small projects for undergrad Security and Web Systems courses.
+But this baseline proficiency was complimented by my stronger C++ and JavaScript experience which gave me reference points for design patterns and in understanding and searching for tool-specific features.

+I had never worked as a contractor or in manufacturing.
+But my education served me well.
+I had more than enough experience working as a part of a team to recognize and fulfill my roles both as a teammate and as an individual implementing the project myself.

 ## What I'd Do Differently

+[Effort estimation](https://en.wikipedia.org/wiki/Software_development_effort_estimation) is a notorious challenge in software development.
 In hindsight I would have doubled my workload estimates.
 In the beginning of the project I fell behind my predicted milestone timeline.
 This was a result of overestimating the functionality of the previous engineer's work.
 I would be better served had I been cynical about the state